GitHub Classroom

 git commit -m "some smart message"

-- Never use a complete wild card when you git add!
+- Do not use wild cards when you git add.
 For example never do this:

 - When you want to sync your local code to your repo push it with the command: